 Adelphi’s School Psychology M.A.
 Program is unique in its integration of theoretical approaches (including both psychodynamic and cognitive-behavioral schools of thought), and its attention to the social and cultural dynamics that shape a learner’s experience, offering students multiple perspectives from which to approach working with children and their families.

 What will I study in the School Psychology Program?

 Adelphi’s M.A. in School Psychology program offers an integrated curriculum in which students learn to appreciate the unique contributions of different theoretical models—psychodynamic and cognitive behavioral.
 There is also a strong emphasis on assessment and diagnosis.
-Practicum and internship placements are arranged in consultation with a field placement coordinator.

 Who are the School Psychology faculty?

 How do I apply to the M.A. in School Psychology?